-Spelt is a cereal grain in the wheat family.
+Spelt is a cereal grain in the wheat family, but it is not the same thing as wheat (same genus, different species).
 The grain has been cultivated for centuries, in both central Europe and the middle east.
 It looks very similar to wheat in appearance, but it has a much harder outer shell before it has been milled.
 It has a nutty and slightly sweet flavor, similar to that of whole wheat flour.

 Another reason that spelt flour is popular is that it has a fairly strong nutritional profile.
 Spelt has slightly fewer calories than wheat flour and is somewhat higher in protein.
 The flour is easy to digest but is lower in fiber than wheat.

-If you want to experiment with spelt flour, you can start by substituting a portion of your regularly all purpose or whole wheat flour with spelt, starting with 25% of the recipe and altering as you try different batches to see the differences in flavor and texture.
+If you want to experiment with spelt flour, my recommendation is to start start by substituting a portion of your regularly all purpose or whole wheat flour with spelt, starting with 25% of the recipe and altering as you try different batches to see the differences in flavor and texture.
 A great place to start is my Spelt White Bread, which is an easy to make all-purpose bread that makes fantastic toast and sandwiches.